 If the abuser is a U.S. citizen, you are eligible to apply to adjust status as soon as your I-360 has been approved.

 If the abuser is a permanent resident (green card holder), however, you will have to wait for a visa to become available in order to apply for your green card.
-However, with an approved I-360, you can remain lawfully in the U.S. and can apply for work authorization (an employment authorization document or EAD, using USCIS Form I-765) while you wait.
-Your place on the waiting list is based on your "priority date," which is the date that your I-360 was approved.
-If the abuser previously filed an I-130 petition for you, you can use that priority date instead.
+That could take several months or even years.
+However, with an approved I-360, you can remain lawfully in the U.S. and can request work authorization (an EAD, as described above) while you wait.

 See Adjustment of Status Procedures for more information on this final stage of the green card application process.